xuwei-k/sbt-ghpages/README.md

 The ghpages plugin will copy anything in the target/site directory into the ghpages repository root directory.
 To ensure that your site is built before things get copied, a dummy task called "gen-site" (or `genSite`) is provided.
 The ghpages plugin does not care what other plugins or tasks generate a site, only that you add an appropriate dependency on that task so that it occurs *before* the site is copied to github.

-For example, if you were using the sbt-lwm-plugin to generate HTML from markdown, you could use the following config line:
+For example, if you were using the sbt-lwm-plugin to generate HTML from markdown, you could use the following config:

+    seq(org.clapper.sbt.lwm.LWM.lwmSettings: _*)

+    LWM.sourceFiles in LWM.Config <++= baseDirectory(d => (d / "src" / "site" ** "*.md").get)

+    LWM.targetDirectory in LWM.Config <<= target(_ / "site")

-    ghpages.genSite <<= (ghpages.genSite, LWM.translate in LWM.Config) map ((_,_) => ())
+    SiteKeys.siteMappings <<= (SiteKeys.siteMappings, LWM.translate in LWM.Config, LWM.targetDirectory in LWM.Config) map { (mappings, _, dir) =>

-It is important to have the genSite setting depend on the previous so you can continue to add code generation tasks to the dependencies.
+      // TODO - less hacky solution!
+      mappings ++ (dir ** "*.html" x relativeTo(dir))
+    }

+The `SiteKeys.siteMappings` key is a convenience reference to `mappings in SiteKeys.site`.
+The ghpages plugin by default pushes every file in the mapping for `site` into the `ghpages` branch on github.

+## Publishing an API ##

+By Default, the site plugin includes a mapping to place all generated API documentation under the `latest/api` directory in ghpages.

+## Multi-module projects ##

+The ghpages and site plugins can still be used for mutli-module projects.
+In your `project/<?>.scala` file, make sure the `ghpages` settings are only included in the project which will be creating the main site.
+You can use SBT's powerful setting features to modify and merge the site mappings from individual projects to construct the total project website.

+TODO - Examples.

 ## LICENSE ##